 07 of 09

 Both the Shannon and the Erne have their origins in County Cavan - and the Shannon Pot near the village of Glengavlin is interesting enough for a short visit.
 An almost tiny (but deep) pond filled from an underground stream.
-And the source of the mighty Shannon, though it is a mere trickle here.
-Great for a picnic on a sunny day!
+Even though it looks like a mere trickle here, this is truly the source of the mighty River Shannon.
+The spot makes a great location for a picnic on a sunny day!

 08 of 09

-The annual Virginia Show is definitely a rural highlight, though seeing cows battling it out for the price of the best-looking one may seem strange to many.
-There is more to it than hair-styling and well-scrubbed feet.
-You will also see the cows that provide the cream for Bailey's ... so it is educational too.
-Of sorts.
-Definitely fun, but dress for the changing weather and not-so-clean terrain.Continue to 9 of 9 below.
+The annual Virginia Agricultural Show is definitely a rural highlight.
+The highlight of the country fair is a champion cow competition, though there are farm contests of all kinds.
+You will also see the cows that provide the cream for Bailey's, as well as have the chance to purchase local foods and handicrafts.
+The day out is definitely fun but dress for the changing weather and not-so-clean terrain.Continue to 9 of 9 below.

 09 of 09

-Visiting County Cavan and stuck for something to do in the evening?
-Well, you could do worse than head out into a local pub (which, by default, will be an "original Irish pub") and then join a traditional Irish session ... so why not give it a try?
+Visiting County Cavan and not sure what to do in the evening?
+One of the most popular nighttime activities means heading out into a local pub (which, by default, will be an "original Irish pub") and then joining a traditional Irish music session ... so why not give it a try?

 Ballinagh - "Mary Brady's"